 Let's look at the bigger picture.
 Whether or not we as individuals like, dislike, want, don't want, want less or more vacation rentals is subjective and irrelevant to the larger scope of understanding.
 We, as a city, allow thousands of dollars to be allocated solely for the purpose of promoting Ouray as a vacation destination.
 This comes with consequences.
 What we are really talking about here is tourism.
 Tourism.
 The reason why people wait in line to sit on a roof to eat a hamburger.
 The reason why multiple shops make a living selling t-shirts and the like.
-The reason why, as I attempt to navigate 3rd Avenue on my way to and from our home, which becomes our city's is also the reason why vacation rentals exist.
-We, as a city, are victims of our own success.
-Or, as the song most famously proclaims, prisoners of our own device.
-We necessary while well intentioned and altruistic in nature, is naïve and rnoot.
+The reason why, as I attempt to navigate 3rd Avenue on my way to and from our home, which becomes our city's busiest sidewalk, I see "No Vacancy" signs on motel marquees on a consistent basis.
+It is also the reason why vacation rentals exist.
+We, as a city, are victims of our own must make a choice.
+The argument that limiting vacation rentals to create a balance of occupancy, while well intentioned and altruistic in nature, is naïve and moot.
 We are a decade too late for that.